James Plaskett: Who Wants To Be A Millionaire?

 After appearing four times at the qualifying stage of Who Wants to Be a Millionaire?, Plaskett, who had arrived with fellow grandmaster and friend Stuart Conquest, got into the hot seat on the show broadcast on 21 January 2006.
-After becoming the seventh and last person to reach £125,000 without using any lifelines, he went on to win £250,000.
+After becoming the seventh person to reach £125,000 without using any lifelines, he went on to win £250,000.

 He has been public in his defence of contestants Charles Ingram, Diana Ingram, and Tecwen Whittock, who were found guilty of cheating to win the £1 million top prize by means of cough signals.
 Plaskett told journalist Jon Ronson that the alleged cough signals were simply nervous, responsive coughing caused by unconscious triggers, and that they had also occurred during the legitimate win by Judith Keppel.
 In 2015, Plaskett and journalist Bob Woffinden collaborated on a book asserting that the Ingrams were innocent.
 The book, titled Bad Show: The Quiz, The Cough, The Millionaire Major, was published in January 2015.
 Plaskett's book on the Ingram affair inspired a stage play by James Graham, called Quiz.
-That later spawned a three part TV Drama of the same name directed by Stephen Frears.
+That later spawned a three part TV Drama of the same name directed by Sir Stephen Frears.